HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/configuration/how_to_configure_ingress.md

-# How to Deploy HCL DX and HCL Volt MX within the Same Kubernetes Environment
+# How to Configure Ingress HCL DX and Volt MX Foundry

 ## Applies to